CCB summons businessman Prashanth Sambargi,asks him to share info in drug case | Law-Order

 Considering it derogatory, Khan had lodged a complaint in a city court against Sambargi, based on which the court directed the police to register a case.
 Accordingly, a case has been against Sambargi, police sources said.

-Meanwhile, the police arrested another person in connection with the drugs case.
+Meanwhile, the police have arrested two more people in connection with the drugs case, taking the number of arrested to nine.
 "Prateek Shetty has been arrested in the Cottonpet case (drug menace in Kannada film industry).

+He is a drug peddler supplying drugs," Bengaluru Joint Commissioner of Police Sandeep Patil said in a statement.
+Aditya Agarwal, an associate of high-end party planner Viren Khanna, was arrested from Haryana today, police sources said.

 ALSO READ